-On a good day, what the Customer wants is very simple: take one Shipment from point A to point B. But other times, things are a little more complicated — sometimes, a lot more complicated.
-Luckily, Tailwind’s design allows it to handle a wide variety of approaches to moving cargo.
-Whether it’s a Customer who needs multiple Shipments delivered simultaneously, adding a last-minute Shipment to an existing Dispatch, swapping Carriers mid-route, or any dozens of other variations on the same, Tailwind can help you keep everything on track.
+On a good day, what the customer wants is very simple: take one Shipment from point A to point B. But other times, things are a little more complicated — sometimes, a lot more difficult.
+Luckily, Tailwind’s design allows it to handle various approaches to moving cargo.
+So whether it’s a Customer who needs multiple Shipments delivered simultaneously, adding a last-minute Shipment to an existing Dispatch, swapping Carriers mid-route, or any dozens of other variations on the same, Tailwind can help you keep everything on track.

-A fairly common variation on the one-pick one-drop is the one-pick two-drop, or the pick-drop-pick-drop, or the — well, you get the idea.
-Sometimes a single Order for a Customer involves more than one load, or a load that needs to go to more than one place.
+A common variation on the one-pick one-drop is the one-pick two-drop, the pick-drop-pick-drop, or the — well, you get the idea.
+Sometimes a single Order for a Customer involves more than one load or a load that needs to go to more than one place.
 In these cases, adding multiple Shipments to the same Order will help you keep things organized.

-Setting up this kind of Order is very similar to creating a basic Order.
-The only difference is that when you go to add a Shipment, you don’t stop after adding the first one.
-Clicking on the ‘Add Shipment’ button again will allow you continue adding Shipments — as many as is required.
+Setting up this kind of Order is similar to creating a basic Order.
+The only difference is that when you add a Shipment, you don’t stop after adding the first one.
+Clicking on the ‘Add Shipment’ button again will allow you to continue adding Shipments — as many as is required.

 As a rule, every distinct pick-up and delivery pair should be represented by a separate Shipment.
-This is true even if you are picking up one large shipment of goods and then dropping it off in several different places: setting them up as three Shipments, each with the same pick-up Location but different delivery Locations, will allow you to build a proper route plan and track each delivery separately.
-The same is true of the opposite, where you are picking up goods from several different places and delivering them to the same destination.
+This is true even if you are picking up one large shipment of goods and then dropping it off in several different places: setting them up as three Shipments, each with the exact pick-up Location but different delivery Locations, will allow you to build a proper route plan and track each delivery separately.
+The same is true of the opposite, where you pick up goods from several different places and deliver them to the same destination.

 Adding Shipments to Existing Dispatches

-Orders are specific to Customers, but Dispatches are not, and sometimes you may want to move two different Shipments (for two different Customers) on the same truck or Carrier — and therefore the same Dispatch.
+Orders are specific to Customers, but Dispatches are not.
+Sometimes, you may want to move two different Shipments (for two different Customers) on the same truck or Carrier — and therefore, the same Dispatch.

 In this case, the easiest thing to do is to dispatch the first Shipment, and then, once that Dispatch has been created, add the second (or third or fourth) Shipment to that existing Dispatch.
 This can be done in one of two ways.